Fraud Detection: How Machine Learning Systems Help Reveal Scams in Fintech, Healthcare, and eCommerce

 If earlier criminals had to counterfeit client IDs, now getting a person’s account password may be all that’s needed to steal money.
 Customer loyalty and conversions are affected in both environments, the digital and the physical.
 According to Javelin Strategy & Research, it takes 40+ days to detect fraud for brick-and-mortar financial institutions.
 Fraud also impacts banks that provide online payments service.
 For instance, 20 percent of customers change their banks after experiencing scams.

 So, the challenge for industry players is to implement real-time claim assessment and improve the accuracy of fraud detection.
+Have a breif rundown on fraud detection with our video:

 1. Machine learning vs. rule-based systems in fraud detection